Sidhu humbled, Channi declared Congress CM face for Punjab polls | Politics

 ''It is a moment of change, inqilab, one which can better the lives of people,'' said Sidhu.

-He accused the party of spending Rs 500 crore on advertisements in Punjab and called AAP’s CM face Bhagwant Mann is a “proxy”.
+During the course of Sidhu's speech, Channi got up from his seat and hugged Sidhu.
+As soon as Channi’s name was declared, celebrations erupted at his constituency Chamkaur Sahib, with his wife getting emotional.

-“There is a big difference between running a stage and the state,'' said Channi as he took a swipe at the comedian-turned-politician Mann.
-Channi later in a tweet thanked the party high command for reposing faith in him. ''I sincerely thank the Congress High Command and people of Punjab for bestowing their trust in me.
-As you have seen us work so hard in the past 111 days to take Punjab forward, I assure you to take Punjab and Punjabis on the path of progress with new zeal and dedication,'' said Channi.
-Earlier, Jakhar drove the SUV from a hotel to the rally venue, with Gandhi, Sidhu and Channi also seated in the vehicle.
+Earlier, Jakhar drove an SUV from a hotel to the rally venue, with Gandhi, Sidhu and Channi also seated in the vehicle.

-There was a feeling in the Congress that Channi could bring electoral gains to the party especially in areas where there is a sizeable number of Scheduled Castes population, sources said.
+There was a feeling in the Congress that Channi can bring electoral gains to the party, especially in areas where there is a sizeable number of Scheduled Castes population, sources said.

+Punjab has 31.94 per cent SC population, the highest proportion among all states in the country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)